Drawing Courses

 Level: 8th - 12th grade

-Prerequisite: Level 1 theater class with Julie Nelson or tutor approval
+Prerequisite: Theater 1 and Acting Techniques with Julie Nelson or tutor approval

 Additional costs: a possible $5-15 expense for individual costumes, props, set pieces or supplies

-Students should bring to class: a notebook or paper, writing utensils, folder, and a Bible.
+Students should bring to class: a folder, notebook or paper, writing utensils/highlighter.

 Class Tuition: See the registration form for current prices.